Academic-Labbook/alp/README.md

    excerpts, trackbacks, tags, etc.
  - Labbook theme
    - Revision history display
+   - Reference widget under posts:
+     - Links to posts referenced by the post
+     - Links to DOI and arXiv references

 ...and here are features planned for the future:
  - Labbook theme